antonioned/mongodb-step-by-step/README.md

 ```

 With this step, the replica set configuration is completed.
 The steps for adding security are optional but **strongly** recommended.
 The steps for doing a dump and restore in the primary are totally left for choice, if the scenario you have is migrating data then you can use them, if you just need a brand new mongodb server, then no dump and restore for you.

+For the steps about adding user authentication to your replica set, please continue with the /user-auth/README.md file.
+For the steps about adding replica set keyfile authentication, please continue with the /rs-auth/README.md file.
+For the steps about dump and restore of existing mongo data, please continue with /restore/README.md file.